AmberELEC/website/docs/Installation.md

 * Download the latest `.tar` package from [the project's GitHub repo](https://github.com/351ELEC/351ELEC/releases/latest).
 Make sure you get the right image for your device.
 * Move the `.tar` package file to the `update` directory on your GAMES partition (this can be done any way you like, easiest would be to just insert your microSD card back into your computer and copy it with your file manager).
 * Reboot your device.
-AmberElec will notice the presence of the file, check it for completeness and apply the update.
+AmberELEC will notice the presence of the file, check it for completeness and apply the update.

 ## Issues